cabuelow/mang-qual-models/README.md

 8.  helpers/helpers.R: a script with helper functions for simulating models

 9.  helpers/spatial-helpers.R: a script with helper functions for simulating models spatially

+10. misc-plotting.R: miscellaneous plotting and mapping